rohanrobinson/athena-frontend/DataModel.md

 ## Sentiment Collection
-Consists of individual documents corresponding to individual sentiments (ie. happiness, sadness, jealousy etc).
+Consists of individual documents corresponding to individual sentiments (ie. happiness, sadness, jealousy etc).<br>
-Each document will store its sentiment's name and id, along with a list of related quotes (stored using ids referencing quote documents).
+Each document will store its sentiment's name and id,<br> along with a list of related quotes (stored using ids referencing quote documents).<br>
 {
     _id: "happiness",
     quotes: [40982,20980,2099,20009] \\ reference to quote documents